ESYO Youth Orchestra

 ESYO Youth Percussion

-ESYO’s three percussion ensembles , ESYO Youth Percussion Orchestra, ESYO Repertory Percussion Ensemble, and ESYO Concertino Percussion, follow the model of our progressive training program by providing a clear path for young percussionists to follow as they develop and improve their ensemble skills under the supervision of several of the area’s top percussion players.
+ESYO’s three percussion ensembles , ESYO Youth Percussion Ensemble, ESYO Repertory Percussion Ensemble, and ESYO Chamber Percussion Ensemble, follow the model of our progressive training program by providing a clear path for young percussionists to follow as they develop and improve their ensemble skills under the supervision of several of the area’s top percussion players.
 Many members of these three ensembles also perform in ESYO Youth Orchestra, ESYO Repertory Orchestra, and ESYO Wind Orchestra.
 The more advanced ensembles routinely perform in festivals and clinics throughout the northeast; the ESYO Youth Percussion Orchestra recently was a guest performer at Albany Symphony’s American Music Festival.
 ESYO is the only youth music organization in the country to host three percussion ensembles.

 Richard Albagli is principal percussionist with the Albany Symphony Orchestra and a member of the music faculty of the University at Albany.